pingcap/docs-tidb-operator/en/backup-by-ebs-snapshot-across-multiple-kubernetes.md

 You can either fully or incrementally back up snapshots based on AWS EBS volumes.
 The initial backup of a node is full backup, while subsequent backups are incremental backup.

-The process of snapshot backup is defined in a customized `VolumeBackup` custom resource (CR) object.
-The BR Federation Manager completes the backup task according to the specifications in this object.
+Snapshot backup is defined in a customized `VolumeBackup` custom resource (CR) object.
+The BR Federation completes the backup task according to the specifications in this object.

 ### Step 1.
 Set up the environment for EBS volume snapshot backup in every data plane